Table of Contents

 Medicaid Eligibility in Ohio

 Medicaid evaluates applicants' financial holdings, including their monthly income and total countable resources.
-In 2017, the monthly income of a single applicant for long-term care Medicaid or waivers cannot be greater than $2,205 / month.
-This amount is equivalent to 300% of the Federal Benefit Rate.
-The countable resource limit in Ohio is $1,500, though one's home, vehicle, and other personal objects are exempt from this limit.
+In 2018, the monthly income of a single applicant for long-term care Medicaid or waivers cannot be greater than $2,250 / month.
+This amount is equivalent to 300% of the Federal Benefit Rate (FBR).
+For a single applicant, the countable resource limit in Ohio is $2,000, though one's home, limited to an equity value of $572,000, a vehicle, and other personal objects are exempt from this limit.

 Waivers and Programs